-As Figure 30 shows, the nature of involvement of a specific societal group does not necessarily correlate highly with the intended effects on that specific group, like the nature of involvement regarding citizens does not correlate highly with the kind of change intended for this target group (rho = 0.11, p-value < 0.05); rather, it shows stronger correlations with the intended kind of change for welfare organisations and for civil society groups (rho = 0.31 and 0.23, respectively, p-value = 0.05).
+As Figure 30 shows, the nature of involvement (NoI) of a specific societal group does not necessarily correlate highly with the intended effects on that specific group.
+For example, the nature of involvement regarding citizens does not correlate highly with the kind of change (KoC) intended for this target group (rho = 0.11, p-value < 0.05); rather, the NoI shows stronger correlations with the intended kind of change for welfare organisations and for civil society groups (rho = 0.31 and 0.23, respectively, p-value = 0.05).
 Similar results can be observed for other societal groups.

 The nature of involvement of welfare organisations correlates rather highly with the kind of change for civil society organisations (rho = 0.61, p-value < 0.05), which is only slightly lower than with the kind of change for welfare organisations.